-To maintain and enhance the single storey, inner-urban, historic character of the precinct.
+To maintain and enhance the predominantly single storey, inner-urban, historic character of the precinct.
+To ensure higher density developments are suitably located and do not detract from the surrounding heritage properties.

 This will be achieved by:

-- Ensuring buildings are consistently setback from the front boundary to retain the existing streetscape rhythm; - Ensuring new developments and additions respect the predominant single storey building scale of the streetscapes; - Encouraging design that integrates with the heritage styles of the precinct; - Ensuring the garages and carports do not dominate the streetscape; and - Encouraging low or open style front boundary treatments.
+- Ensuring buildings are consistently setback from front boundaries to retain the existing streetscape rhythm; - Ensuring new developments and additions respect the predominant building scale and forms of the immediate streetscape; - Encouraging design that integrates with the heritage styles of the precinct; - Ensuring car parking structures do not dominate the streetscape; - Encouraging low or open style front boundary treatments; and - Focusing higher density development in streetscapes already characterised by apartments, such as Hill Street and the north side of Denham Street.